Connehito/cakephp-master-replica/README.md

-# CakePHP Master Replica Plugin
+# CakePHP Master Replica Plugin for CakePHP3.x

 The datasource for CakePHP.This plugin enables one-connection to act as two(or more) roles, like master(read-write) and replica(read-only).